-That’s why, in this post, I’ll show you a couple of concrete use cases of HR digital transformation.
-Examples like these will help you visualise your own transformational roadmap.
+In this post, we’ll show you a couple of concrete use cases of HR digital transformation.
+Examples like these will help you visualize your own transformational roadmap.
 They’ll help you answer the why, the how, and the when of HR digital transformation.
 That way, once you have the resources and the know-how, you can confidently jump in and have something to show for it in no time.

 When you hire someone who’s not a good fit for a role, they can cost you an additional 30% of their first-year salary.

-In most cases, bad fits will also result in additional loss of productivity.
+In most cases, bad fits will also result in additional loss of productivity1.
 On average, managers waste 17% of their time supervising those employees.
 And their colleagues waste time cleaning up the messes.

-Our first HR transformation example demonstrates why AI is now taking centre stage in the recruitment process.
+Our first HR transformation example demonstrates why AI is now taking center stage in the recruitment process.

-At IBM, it’s their AI that’s the antidote for a lot of recruitment-level headaches.
-IBM Watson Recruitment helps recruiters identify which roles to prioritise over others.
+At IBM, it’s their AI that’s the antidote for many recruitment-level headaches.
+IBM Watson Recruitment helps recruiters identify which roles to prioritize over others.
 It matches candidate skills to job description requirements.
 This allows the HR department to focus on those candidates who are more likely to excel at the company.

 The Hilton hotel chain also uses an AI-powered screening process to fill roles quickly.
-The organisation was able to increase its speed to hire by 85% since launching the program.
-In the past, it took them 42 days since interviewing someone to make an offer.
-Now, it takes them 5 days.
+The organization increased its speed to hire by 85% since launching the program.
+It took them 42 days since interviewing someone to make an offer in the past.
+Now, it takes them five days.

-Employees know that their best chance at professional success lies with those organisations that continuously invest in developing their people.
-Millennials, in particular, seriously weigh the company’s learning and development initiatives before they decide to pull the trigger on a job offer.
+Employees know that their best chance at professional success lies with those organizations that continuously invest in developing their people.
+Millennials, in particular, seriously weigh the company’s learning and development initiatives before they decide to pull the trigger on a job offer2.

-That is why Siemens, a company that employs more than 300,000 people, partnered with IBM to create CARL (Cognitive Assistant for Interactive User Relationship and Continuous Learning).
+That is why Siemens, a company that employs more than 300,000 people, partnered with IBM to create CARL3 (Cognitive Assistant for Interactive User Relationship and Continuous Learning).

 CARL is an AI-driven, self-training chatbot that helps Siemens employees find answers to common HR questions.
-The Siemens team placed particular emphasis on L&D-related questions to provide their employees with easier access to internal programs.
+The Siemens team emphasized L&D-related questions to provide their employees with easier access to internal programs.